-You’ve seen this tale before: a man or woman is accidentally transported through time and has a grand adventure in the past that solves all their problems.
-It’s a yarn at least as old as Mark Twain’s A Connecticut Yankee in King Arthur’s Court and persists still on Outlander with every new season.
+The basic setup might sound familiar: a man or woman is accidentally transported through time and has a grand adventure in the past.
+It’s a yarn at least as old as Mark Twain’s A Connecticut Yankee in King Arthur’s Court and persists still on Outlander with each new season.
 Yet these protagonists tend to share a common trait: they can fit into the past.
 But what if they couldn’t?
 Or worse still, what if they could, but only in a specific, horrifying role?
 Antebellum seems to be going there as past and future merge—and that past is the slave-based economy of the American South.

 In what appears to be an electrifying idea for a horror movie, Antebellum is the feature debut for writer-directors Gerard Bush and Christopher Renz.
-The film is notably produced by Raymond Mansfield and Sean McKittrick, who between them worked on producing Jordan Peele’s Get Out and Us, as well as Spike Lee’s BlacKkKlansman.
+The film is notably produced by Raymond Mansfield and Sean McKittrick, who between them have worked as producers on Jordan Peele’s Get Out and Us, and Spike Lee’s BlacKkKlansman.

 Antebellum Release Date